-The three parties - Scottish Labour, the Scottish Conservatives and the Scottish Liberal Democrats - came together in June 2014 to pledge an increase in Holyrood's fiscal powers if Scotland votes against independence.
+Scottish Labour, the Scottish Conservatives and the Scottish Liberal Democrats, have also pledged to increase Holyrood's fiscal powers if Scotland votes against independence.

 Scottish Labour's devolution commission has backed increased tax-varying powers and control over some elements of welfare and benefits policy.

-It said MSPs should be able to vary tax by up to 15p, giving them the option of restoring the 50p rate for top earners - but there would be no power to cut the upper income tax rate, which currently sits at 45p.
+It said MSPs should be able to vary tax by up to 15p, giving them the option of restoring the 50p rate for top earners.
+They would also be able to cut the 45p rate but only if the basic rate was cut as well.